 The rest of the updates throughout the night came through NextDoor.com including a second update that a black and white dog was seen near the high school at Clairemont Dr. and Balboa Ave.
 While driving up and down that street, we called his name.
 During that time, I also made two phone calls: to my co-worker (she’d lost and recovered her dog in La Mesa and would know what to do next) and Babs Fry.

 I’ve been a fan of Babs Fry since earlier this year, following her stories of finding dogs but I never thought I would have to use her.
 When my neighbor and I returned home, Babs returned my call asking for the address of his last location (the sitter’s address) and already started monitoring his potential sightings on NextDoor.com.

 Babs gave very specific jobs for us to do that evening: one of Doctor’s “parents” needed to wait at home with the front door wide open and the other “parent” needed to wait at the sitter’s with a trail of our cut-up, unwashed laundry creating a trail connecting both locations.

-Paul, who was not with me when Babs gave the directions, was walking up and down Balboa Ave. and Clairemont Dr. dragging a bedsheet behind him to spread our scent.
-We learned later that we were contaminating the scene, spreading our scent more than we should and possibly confusing Doctor on how to get home.
+Paul, who was not with me when Babs gave the directions, was walking up and down Balboa Ave. and Clairemont Dr. dragging a dirty bedsheet behind him to spread our scent.
+We learned later that we were contaminating the scene, spreading our scent and possibly confusing Doctor on how to get home.

 Waiting for a sighting on Thursday